-The Secular Buddhist Association is a 501(c)(3) non-profit organization, and your contributions are tax-deductible.
+The Secular Buddhist Association is a 501(c)(3) non-profit organization, and your contributions are tax-deductible in the US.
 Just one dollar for each podcast episode you’ve found of value, article that’s provoked some thought or new ways of approaching a topic, or lively discussion you’ve either participated in or simply viewed, would help sustain the SBA.

 In the Pali texts, Gotama teaches that Dana, the practice of giving, is a foundation of our path to awakening.
 He taught that we should give to support the sharing of the Dhamma, not because of what we’ll get for it or because we think we should, but to cultivate generosity and non-attachment.
 Therefore, Dana has been a practice of every Buddhist lineage, and we hope to continue that tradition with Secular Buddhism.

 The Dhamma, or teaching of Buddhism, is freely given.
-With that same intention, this website and the resources we offer here, like The Secular Buddhist podcast, our Practice Circle, the articles by our organization and guest bloggers, and our Discussion forum are freely available to everyone.
+With that same intention, this website and the resources we offer here, like The Secular Buddhist podcast, our Practice Circle, the eSangha eSpañol space, the articles by our organization and guest bloggers, and our Discussion forums are freely available to everyone.
 There are no commercials during any podcast episode and no advertising on this site, to ensure you have the best possible experience, free of distraction.

 There are still costs involved, however, including: